Hamilton/Wenham station

-Hamilton/Wenham is an MBTA Commuter Rail station in Hamilton and Wenham, Massachusetts.
-It serves the Newburyport Branch of the Newburyport/Rockport Line.
-It is located just south of the intersection of Bay Road (MA Route 1A) and Walnut Road, and straddles the Hamilton–Wenham town line, with the southern end of the platform geographically in Wenham.
+Hamilton/Wenham station is an MBTA Commuter Rail station in Hamilton and Wenham, Massachusetts.
+It serves the Newburyport Branch of the Newburyport/Rockport Line and is located just south of the intersection of Bay Road (MA Route 1A) and Walnut Road, straddling the Hamilton–Wenham town line, with the southern end of the platform geographically in Wenham.

 History

 Service to the Hamilton/Wenham area began on December 18, 1839 when the Eastern Railroad was extended through the station on its way to Portsmouth, New Hampshire.
 The station has seen continuous service ever since.
 By the early 20th century, the station was used as a turnback point for some trains, and it remained so for decades.
 The town of Hamilton purchased the station in the early 1960s and demolished it to make room for a parking lot.
 The former freight house was converted to a taxi stand and waiting room.